ttcremers/ttcremers.github.io/content/holga-gn-sunny-cloudy-switch.md

 ---
 images:
   - /images/holga-gn-glass-lens.jpg
 title: "Holga GN cloudy sunny switch"
+subtitle: "I was convinced that on all Holga's the sunny/cloudy switch was just for show, as it turns out on a GN (glass lens) Holga it does do something- it gives you two aperture settings."
 hideExif: true
 hideDate: true
 hideTitle: true
 categories:
   - holga
   - film
   - camera
   - shutter
 ---

 # Holga GN cloudy sunny switch

 I was convinced that on all Holga's the sunny/cloudy switch was just for show, as it turns out on a GN (glass lens) Holga it does do something- it gives you two aperture settings.